ElektraInitiative/libelektra/doc/tutorials/validation.md

 `spec-mount` basically does a normal mount except that it automatically selects plugins.
 As a result there is no `spec-umount`  command since the normal `umount` is sufficient.

-Please be aware that if you require many plugins for the same mountpoint, you can run into [this](https://github.com/ElektraInitiative/libelektra/issues/2133) error.
+Please be aware that if you require many plugins for the same mount point, you can run into [this](https://github.com/ElektraInitiative/libelektra/issues/2133) error.

 ```sh